 Your English professor wants you to emphasize narrative styles, while your art history professor cares about technique.
-Your history professor wants quotes from the reading, while your psychology class expects you to summarize (and cite!) the sources.
+Your history professor wants quotes from the reading, while your psychology professor expects you to summarize (and cite!) the sources.
 One professor might knock off points for using in-line citation, while another hates footnotes.
 Even professors in the same department might want completely different essays.

 So how are you supposed to figure out what your professor wants?
 It’s easy: study the assignment and ask questions.
 Even better, ask if your professor uses a grading rubric for essays.
 Then you’ll know exactly what your professor wants to see.

 Studying the assignment is your key to getting an A on every paper.
 Your professor tells you exactly what he or she is looking for: will you be graded largely on your argument, your evidence, or your grammar?
 Does the professor want a persuasive argument or a descriptive argument?
 If the assignment doesn’t say, ask!
 You can easily raise your grade from the middle of the bell curve to top of the class just by making sure you’re writing the paper your professor wants to see.

 Here’s the good news: if you’re on top of your course reading, you’ve already done half the work the day your professor hands out the paper topics.